The Structured Products Law Review: Finland

 Profit based on listed futures is considered taxable as capital gains.
 Unlisted futures are, however, subject to capital income taxation (i.e., the capital gains tax rules are not applied).
 Notably, incurred losses, subject to some exceptions, are non-deductible in taxation.

-Income based on contracts for differences is considered taxable as capital gains.
-However, the corresponding losses are not considered as incurred for purposes of obtaining income and are not deductible under capital gains taxation.
+Income based on contracts for differences is considered taxable as capital income.
+However, the corresponding losses are not considered as incurred for the purposes of obtaining income and are not deductible.

-As a result of the FSA investigations into the offering of structured products to, among others, elderly persons, which led to major fines issued to the biggest market actors, it is likely that this matter will be pronounced going forward.
-Combined with the recent product governance changes, it is likely that the FSA will continue investigating especially the fulfilment of the customer categorisation obligations, and distribution strategies and the consistency of the actual sales measures compared to these obligations and the transparency requirements.
+As a result of the FSA investigations into the offering of structured products to, among others, elderly persons, which led to major fines issued to the biggest market actors, it is likely that this matter will be significant going forward.
+Combined with the recent product governance changes, it is likely that the FSA will continue investigating the fulfilment of the customer categorisation obligations on a detailed level, and distribution strategies and the consistency of the actual sales measures compared to these obligations and the transparency requirements.

 Outlook and conclusions

 Although, the regulatory landscape is, as a result of the recent EU law changes, fairly settled, some of the civil law, for example regarding damages and disclosure liabilities, is not well settled.
 We expect that the FSA will be attentive to the new rules and is likely to conduct market-wide investigations that may result in statutory fines, warnings and possible civil litigation.
 To control these risks, it is advisable for market participants to focus especially on transparent risk disclosure, strict adherence to and review of the product governance rules and disclaimers, and documenting client communications throughout.
-It is also expected that the tax authorities will revise their guidance on structured products as a result of the 2020 income categorisation changes in Finland.
+The tax authorities' derivatives taxation guidance is currently under substantial review for amendments.

 1 Mika J Lehtimäki is a partner at Attorneys-at-Law TRUST Ltd.